jlongster/transducers.js/README.md

 # transducers.js

 A small library for generalized transformation of data.
-This provides a small amount a transformation functions that can be applied to any data structure.
+This provides a bunch of transformation functions that can be applied to any data structure.
 It is a direct port of Clojure's [transducers](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming) in JavaScript.
 Read more in [this post](http://jlongster.com/Transducers.js--A-JavaScript-Library-for-Transformation-of-Data).

-See the [TODO list](https://github.com/jlongster/transducers.js#todo). *This is early work and should not be used in production yet*.
+The algorithm behind this, explained in the above post, not only allows for it to work with any data structure (arrays, objects, iterators, immutable data structures, you name it) but it also provides better performance than other alternatives such as underscore or lodash.
+This is because there are no intermediate collections.

 ```
 npm install transducers.js